Black Merda

-Black Merda (/ˈblæk ˈmɜːrdə/ BLAK-_-MURD-ə) is an American rock band from Detroit, active from the mid-1960s to the early 1970s and reuniting in 2005.
+Black Merda (/ˈblæk ˈmɜːrdə/ BLAK-_-MURD-ə) is an American rock band from Detroit, Michigan active from the mid-1960s to the early 1970s and reuniting in 2005.
 The core band members are guitarist/vocalist Anthony Hawkins, bassist/guitarist/vocalist VC L. Veasey, and guitarist/vocalist Charles Hawkins, plus original drummer/vocalist Tyrone Hite.
 Hite was a native of Detroit; the Hawkins brothers and Veasey were all born in Lyon, Mississippi and came of age in Detroit.